openvinotoolkit/openvino_notebooks/README.md

 jupyter notebook <notebook_filename>
 ```

-#### or to launch Jupyter Lab IDE:
+#### To launch all notebooks in Jupyter Lab:

 ```
 jupyter lab
 ```

 In Jupyter Lab, select a notebook from the file browser using the left sidebar.
+Notebooks are located in their own subdirectories inside the `notebooks` directory.
+Double click on `notebooks` folder to see what is available.

 ## Troubleshooting